What are Clubs and societies?

 So, there are loads of perks and benefits of joining a club.
 You'll be making new friends, winning a league and be super healthy as you'll be exercising regularly (you'll normally play on a Wednesday afternoon).

-There is a tiny bit more… Sports teams have regular socials (usually on a Wednesday night after playing); most universities host their own end of year sports awards; and, best of all, you get the chance to go on tour!
+There is a tiny bit more… Sports teams have regular socials (usually on a Wednesday night after playing or practicing); most universities host their own end of year sports awards; and, best of all, you get the chance to go on tour!
 Tour is basically a holiday for your sports team.
 You'll either go away as just a team or join others at a big sporting event!

 Let's Start something beautiful